CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

 \subsection{Preliminary}

-An image is first divided into patches, which are then transformed into token embeddings using a linear layer.
-These tokens are flattened to form the token sequence represented as $X_C \in \mathbb{R} ^ {N \times d}$, where $N$ is the sequence length and $d$ is the dimension of tokens.
-Here, we exclude the class token used in the origin CLIP because it is not used in segmentation tasks.
+In ViT, an image is first divided into patches, which are then transformed into token embeddings using a linear layer.
+These tokens are flattened to form the token sequence represented as $X_C \in \mathbb{R} ^ {N \times d}$, where $N$ is the sequence length, and $d$ is the dimension of tokens.
 Next, positional encoding is added to provide position information.
-The token sequence is then input into the ViT of CLIP's image encoder.
+The token sequence is then input into the CLIP's visual encoder.
 In each preceding layer before the final layer, the token sequence sequentially passes through a multi-head attention network and a feed-forward network, with residual connections applied after each sub-layer.

 In the last layer, the token sequence $X_C$ is mapped to query, key, and value embeddings, denoted as $Q_C$, $K_C$, and $ V_C \in \mathbb{R} ^ {N \times d}$, respectively.
-For easy description, we only show single-head attention.
-Next, the similarity matrix $S \in \mathbb{R} ^ {N \times N}$ is calculated. $S$ represents the inter-patch correlations and its computation is the key to improving CLIP's localization ability.
-Previous studies \cite{sclip, lan2024clearclip, clip-srugery} calculate $S$ by the inner product of $F_S$, where $F_S$ can be either $Q_C$, $K_C$, $V_C$, or their conbinations.
-They do not consider the inherent limitation of CLIP.
-In the following subsections, we will introduce how to eliminate this limitation and reconstruct coherent inter-patch correlations.
+For clarity of exposition, we only show single-head attention.
+Next, the similarity matrix $S \in \mathbb{R} ^ {N \times N}$ is computed by the dot product of query embeddings to improve the semantic coherence as illustrated in \cite{lan2024clearclip}:

+$S$ represents the patch correlations, and its computation is the key to enhancing CLIP's segmentation capability.
+In the following subsections, we will introduce how to reconstruct patch correlations to improve segmentation performance.
 The attention map is derived from the similarity matrix by applying the softmax operation.
-Then, the attention map is applied to $V_C$ to capture the correlations between different tokens in the input sequence.
-To reduce the detrimental impact of noise on the segmentation results as illustrated in previous work \cite{lan2024clearclip, clip-srugery}, we remove the residual connections and the feed-forward neural network.
-Subsequently, the sequence of tokens is projected to image features $F_{img} \in \mathbb{R} ^ {N \times d}$:
+Then, the attention map is applied to $V_C$ to aggregate information from all patches in the input sequence.
+To reduce the detrimental impact of noise on the segmentation results, as illustrated in ClearCLIP \cite{lan2024clearclip}, we remove the residual connections and the feed-forward neural network in the last layer.
+Subsequently, the sequence of tokens is projected to the final image patch features $F_{img} \in \mathbb{R} ^ {N \times d}$: